Signing up

 All the results on the night will be unverified “casual” flight recordings.
 Some of the species regarded as threatened in iNaturalist may have their locations and time of observation obscured, by moving them to a random point within 10km.

-These verified records will then be uploaded into iRecord, the dataset used by the Environmental Records Centres.
+These verified records will then be uploadable into the Environmental Records Centres databases.

 Thanks!